oracle-livelabs/developer/dev-guide-ai-finance/user-story/user-story.md

 ✅ Enable seamless profile updates with JSON Duality Views

-✅ And empower loan officers with actionable insights through Operational Property Graphs
+✅ Empower loan officers with actionable insights through Operational Property Graphs

 By combining these advanced tools, the application enables faster, smarter decisions and delivers clear guidance on how customers can improve their eligibility.